LiF-x/lifxmod.com/FAQ/index.md

 Containers

-ENSURE ANY DELETIONS ARE ONLY FOR THE OBJECT TYPE YOU WISH TO REMOVE
+**ENSURE ANY DELETIONS ARE ONLY FOR THE OBJECT TYPE YOU WISH TO REMOVE**

-9) AS A PRECAUTION IT IS SMART TO RUN THIS COMMAND IN PING PERFECT CONSOLE AFTER DELETIONS
+9) AS A PRECAUTION IT IS SMART TO RUN THIS COMMAND IN SERVER CONSOLE AFTER DELETIONS

 stretchedPatchMaintenance();

 WAIT FOR IT TO SAY THE MAINTENANCE IS COMPLETE

-10)  RESTART SERVER or allow server to restart naturally.
+10)  RESTART SERVER.

 \- it is important to allow the server to save data otherwise patch maintenance error can occur, this is difficult to resolve